TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/RestrictionBuilder/Index.rst

 for details on this topic.

-These mechanics however come with a price tag attached to it: Extension developers dealing with low-level query stuff must take care that overlayed or deleted rows are not added to the result set.
+These mechanics however come with a price tag attached to it: Extension developers dealing with low-level query stuff must take care overlayed or deleted rows are not in the result set of a casual query.

-This is where the "automatic restriction" stuff kicks in: The construct is created on top of native `doctrine-dbal` as `TYPO3 CMS` specific extension.
+This is where this "automatic restriction" stuff kicks in: The construct is created on top of native `doctrine-dbal` as `TYPO3 CMS` specific extension.
 It automatically adds `WHERE` expressions that suppress rows which are marked as deleted or exceeded their "active" life cycle.
 All that is based on the `TCA` configuration of the affected table.